Franky1/Streamlit-Selenium/README.md

 - Unfortunately in the default Debian Buster apt package repositories, not all of these packages are available.
 If we want an installation from the default repositories, only `chromium/chromedriver` is left.
 - To make this repository cross-platform, the Windows 10 chromedriver is stored here in the root folder as well.
 Be aware, that the version of this chromedriver `ChromeDriver 89.0.4389.23` must match the version of your installed Chrome browser.
 The chromedriver may be outdated.
 - The chromedriver has a lot of options, that can be set.
 It may be necessary to tweak these options on different platforms to make headless operation work smoothly.
+- The deployment to streamlit sharing has unfortunately failed very often.
+A concrete cause of the error or an informative error message could not be identified.
+In a few cases, however, it did work.

 ---